orra-dev/orra/README.md

 If you're building multi-agent applications, this probably sounds familiar:

-**Production Reliability**: Your agents work perfectly in demos, but in production they're brittle.
+**Production Reliability**: Your agent app works perfectly in demos, but in production it's brittle.
 One hiccup in a chain of agent calls and everything falls apart.

 **Workflow Hell**: Your code is a maze of hard-wired sequences between agents and services.
 Adding a new integration or